indigotech/br-taqtile-onboard/README.md

 First of all, welcome to Taqtile!

-We will start this journey to help you become more familiar with our current Stack by proposing a simple project.
+To help you become more familiar with our current stack, we are proposing a simple project.
 Regardless of the technology you'll be using, the project remains the same with a few modifications.

-# This onboard project
+# Onboard project

-The project consists of 4 major features:
+The onboard project consists of 4 major features:

 - login
 - user list
 - the detail of an user
 - adding a new user

-Each feature are broken in one or more tasks, described in the issues of this repository.
+We created some **issues** in this project to guide and help you to get all this features done.

 So... let's get started!